zhaoxianquan/ai-manus/README.md

 - 5900: Sandbox VNC port
 - 9222: Sandbox Chrome browser CDP port

+> *Note: In Debug mode, only one sandbox will be started globally*

-3. When dependencies change (requirements.txt or package.json), clean up and rebuild:
+2. When dependencies change (requirements.txt or package.json), clean up and rebuild:
 ```bash
 # Clean up all related resources
 ./dev.sh down -v